What is a Bubble Study (or a PFO Test)?

-Embolism through a PFO can be a significant cause of stroke in young adults.
-Transcranial Doppler is one of the preferred modalities for quick and non-invasive identification and assessment of PFO.
-The PFO test with TCD is often called a “bubble test”, because it involves the intravenous injection of micro-bubbles (air mixed saline).
+The PFO test with TCD is often called a “bubble test”, “bubble study”, or “agitated saline” because it involves the intravenous injection of micro-bubbles (air mixed saline).
 Along with the injection, the Doppler signal is recorded with a TCD system, most often in the Middle Cerebral artery (MCA).

 How to use TCD for the PFO (Bubbles Test)

 During bubble study, the spectral Doppler easily detects air bubbles that pass through the cerebral arterial circulation (such as the MCA).
 Such air bubbles have the characteristics of High-Intensity Transient Signals (HITS) with distinct increased signal energy.